drocheam/optrace/docs/source/usage/tma.rst

      - nm
      - wavelength for the analysis

-Access the properties in the following way:
+Accessing the properties as follows:

 .. doctest::